 Three process-based approaches to agroforestry modelling are described.
-These are

 - coupling a continuous-canopy forest model (Hybrid) and tropical crop

 - coupling an individual-tree model (MAESTRO) with a crop model (PARCH);

 - incorporating a combined model of evaporation and radiation

 Lawson, G.J.; Crout, N.M.J.; Levy, P.E.; Mobbs, D.C.; Wallace, J.S.; Cannell, M.G.R.; Bradley, R.G.
 The tree-crop interface: representation by coupling forest and crop process-models.
 Agroforestry Systems (1995) 30 (1-2) 199-221.
 [DOI: 10.1007/BF00708921]